-The names of members of the Nominating Committee shall be presented at least six months prior to the 2014 AGM.
+The names of members of the Nominating Committee shall be presented at least six months prior to the 2013 AGM.
 The composition of the Nominating Committee at any given time will be published on Rottneros' website.
-A press release with information about the composition of the Nominating Committee was published on 23 October 2013 and held available on Rottneros' website.
-Olle Grundberg (Arctic Paper S.A.) has been appointed Chairman of the Nominating Committee.
-Other members appointed were Peter Gyllenhammar (Bronsstädet AB) and Rune Ingvarsson (Chairman of the Board of Rottneros AB).
-Altogether, the Nominating Committee represented just over 62 per cent of the votes attached to all shares in Rottneros.
+A press release with information about the composition of the Nominating Committee was published on 20 October 2012 and held available on Rottneros' website.
+Olle Grundberg from Nemus Holding AB was appointed Chair of the Nominating Committee.
+Other members appointed were Jan Alkmark from Danske Bank A/S, Denmark (Swedish Branch) and Kjell Ormegard, who chairs the Board of Rottneros AB.
+Altogether, the Nominating Committee represented just over 24 per cent of the votes attached to all shares in Rottneros at the time of the press release.

-The Nominating Committee shall submit proposals for decisions to the 2014 AGM as regards election of the Chairman for meetings, number of Board members and deputies, election of Board members and deputies, election of Chairman of the Board, fees for the Board, fees for the auditors, proposals concerning the election of auditors where appropriate and criteria for how a new nominating committee should be appointed.
+There have been major changes to the ownership of Rottneros as a consequence of the public takeover bid that Artic Paper S.A. presented to Rottneros' shareholders in November 2012.
+Jan Alkmark left the Nominating Committee in January 2013 and was replaced by Per Wennberg from Skagen Fonder Sverige.
+Kjell Ormegard and Olle Grundberg remained members of the Nominating Committee.
+However, Olle Grundberg now is the representative of Arctic Paper S.A.
+Per Wennberg left the Nominating Committee in February 2013 and was replaced by Peter Gyllenhammar from Bronsstädet.
+The Nominating Committee shall submit proposals for decisions to the 2013 AGM as regards election of the Chair for meetings, number of Board members, election of Board members, election of Chair of the Board, fees for the Board, fees for the auditors, proposals concerning the election of auditors and criteria for the appointment of a new nominating committee.